nenadmarkus/nets-and-trees/README.md

 ```

 Basically, the report discusses some improvements over the method introduced by Ren et al. (CVPR2014), "Face Alignment at 3000 FPS via Regressing Local Binary Features".
-However, instead on face alignment, we apply these ideas to MNIST-digit classification.
+However, instead to face alignment, we apply these ideas to MNIST-digit classification.

 ## Running the code